-d or Appointed Officials: It is anticipated that members of other governmental bodies, and/or city boards,tees may attend the meeting in numbers that may constitute a quorum of the body, board, commission and/or / given that the meeting, to the extent required by law, is also noticed as a possible meeting of the other body, ommitee, whose members may be in attendance, if such numbers constitute a quorum.
-The members of the committees may be permitted to participate in discussion on the same items listed on the agenda, which occur n will be taken by such in attendance unless item and action is specifically provided for on an agenda for that committee subject to the Texas Open Meetings Act.
+Attendance by Other Elected or Appointed Officials: It is anticipated that members of other governmental bodies, and/or city boards, commissions and/or committees may attend the meeting in numbers that may constitute a quorum of the body, board, commission and/or committee.
+Notice is hereby given that the meeting, to the extent required by law, is also noticed as a possible meeting of the other body, board, commission and/or committee, whose members may be in attendance, if such numbers constitute a quorum.
+The members of the boards, commissions and/or committees may be permitted to participate in discussion on the same items listed on the agenda, which occur at the meeting, but no action will be taken by such in attendance unless item and action is specifically provided for on an agenda for that body, board, commission or committee subject to the Texas Open Meetings Act.